Bachalo/covidApp/README.md

  Mb get themes going.
 (Do light mode and dark mode)

- Get some loading screen and loading animations.
+ Get some loading screen.

  Figure out how to do notifications.

-Make bottom navigation bar for graphs, settings, alarm page(one with alarm number and what do to).
+ !!!Fix not showing cupertinoPicker in apk realease.